How to Choose a Dentist

 - Were you left waiting or were you seen on time?
 Everything doesn’t always run on time but hopefully, you were seen within 10 minutes of your appointed time.

 - Did the dentist try to get to know you a little or did the talk go straight to your teeth?
 Social skills or bedside manner is important.
-Not taking the time to get to know a little something about you speaks about whether your dentist will look at you as person or a mouth with teeth.
+Not taking the time to get to know a little something about you speaks about whether your dentist will look at you as a person or a mouth with teeth.

 - Did the dentist seem rushed?
 Dental offices are run with different philosophies.
-If the dentist focuses on the personal relationships along with the clinical exam you should not get the sense that the dentist is rushed.
+If the dentist focuses on personal relationships along with the clinical exam you should not get the sense that the dentist is rushed.
 They should be able to focus on you as a person.
 Not only that you should sense that they WANT to focus on you as a person and genuinely want to get to know you past your teeth.

 If the dentist is rushed it may mean that he or she is focused on seeing as many patients as possible on a given day.
 This leaves little time for anything beyond a doctor/patient relationship.
 That may be fine for some people but me… I want someone who cares.
 Dentistry goes beyond the mouth.
 There are so many interconnected facets between dental health and overall health.
 For example, when crooked teeth are fixed, your gum health improves, too.
 If your dentist has some sort of an idea about you as a person it can help guide the best recommendation for your dental health.

 Knowing When to Trust Your Judgement